 Here’s our family’s personal experience as a military family.
 People ask us to share about it often, so I thought I’d share with you, especially in light of 4th of July!

 My husband, Steven, always knew he wanted to be in the military- a career where he could serve our country and honor his family.
-He’s been in the Air Force for 12 years and is a (Staff Sargeant) Security Police Officer.
+He’s been in the Air Force for 12 years and is currently a (Staff Sargeant) Security Police Officer.
 In his military career, he’s been on deployments overseas and stateside, training away from home, and drill weekends (which is one weekend a month, despite his normal 40 hour/week job).

 In the meantime, we married and had three boys.
 So, our family life tends to revolve around military orders.
 It’s a tough gig!